Bunny hop (dance): History

 The dance has been generally done to Ray Anthony's big band recording of his eponymous composition in 1952.
 It was a vocal hit in 1952, reaching no. 13 on Billboard and no. 34 on Cash Box, and instrumentally re-recorded in 1953.
 The song has been re-recorded by others, including musical updates of the style, for example, a salsa version.
 Duke Ellington recorded "Bunny Hop Mambo" in 1954.
 Other popular music of the era is also used, such as "The Glow-Worm".
 The Applejacks and The Champs have also recorded the tune.

 In 1979, several men were arrested for public lewdness during the Village Station police raid for dancing in a bunny hop.

 Ray Anthony's single release of the "Bunny Hop" featured another novelty dance classic, the "Hokey Pokey" on the B side.

 Description

 The dance is a variation on a conga line.
 Participants dance in a line or a circle, holding on to the hips of the person in front of them.
-They tap the floor two times with their left foot, then with their right foot, then they hop forwards, backwards, and finally three hops forward to finish the sequence, which continues throughout the tune.
+They tap the floor two times with their right foot, then with their left foot, then they hop forwards, backwards, and finally three hops forward to finish the sequence, which continues throughout the tune.
 The first person in the line or the open circle leads the group around the floor.